-St Kevin’s Art Show is an annual non-acquisitive art prize exhibition of contemporary art by emerging and established Australian artists.
+St Kevin’s Art Show is a non-acquisitive art prize exhibition of contemporary art by emerging and established Australian artists.

 Hosted by St Kevin’s College in Toorak, Melbourne, the Art Show has a long and proud history as one of the longest running exhibitions of its type in the country.

 The St Kevin’s Art Show was established in 1971 by a College parent, art lover and ‘‘artist of amateur greatness’’ Mrs Audrey Culliver.
 The exhibition was originally conceived to expose the work of tonal-realist landscape and still-life painters to a new audience, with the added benefit of being a fundraiser for the College.
 Over the years, the exhibition grew in both scale and ambition, exhibiting more than 600 artworks at its peak, and it became a sought-after event for artists from around the country.

 In 2017, the St Kevin’s Art Show was dramatically reshaped by a visual arts industry professional with more than 20 years of experience working with contemporary artists.
 The remodeled award places greater emphasis on professional contemporary practices by emerging and early-mid career artists.